toradex/vscode-torizon-templates/CONTRIBUTING.md

     }
     ```

-> ⚠️ The "private" and public keys used on ApolloX projects are only for debug purposes!
+> ⚠️ The "private" and public keys used on Torizon IDE Extension projects are only for debug purposes!

 ## Creating a Pull Request

-For ApolloX project templates we are using [Github platform](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+For Torizon IDE Extension project templates we are using [Github platform](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 ### Pull Request Guidelines: